 How much will it cost?

-Cost will depend on three key factors: the amount of work that needs doing on your case, the complexity of the issues in your case, and the level of experience of the barrister that you choose.
+Cost will depend on three key factors: the amount of work that needs doing on your case, the complexity of the issues in your case, the likely length of the hearing and the level of experience of the barrister that you choose.
 Our clerking team will be happy to discuss with you the cost of a particular piece of work.

 We generally charge an hourly rate depending upon the complexity of the matter and the experience of the barrister instructed.
-Hourly rates vary from £200 to £500 per hour (plus VAT where applicable) (in the very unusual and specialist circumstances that the rate is higher than this then this will be clearly communicated to you in advance).
+Hourly rates vary from £200 to £500 per hour (plus VAT where applicable; you can request our VAT number if required).
+In the very unusual and specialist circumstances that the rate is higher than this, this will be clearly communicated to you in advance.

 Fees are normally payable in advance.